Notable People

 Kremer's official MLB biography gives the basic outline.
 He was born in Stockton, California, on January 7, 1996, attended San Joaquin Delta College and UNLV, was drafted by the Dodgers in 2016, and made his major league debut with the Orioles on September 6, 2020.
 The same official bio notes the fact that has followed him throughout his career: he became the first Israeli drafted by a Major League club when the Padres selected him in 2015, even though he did not sign that year.

 That milestone matters, but it does not explain the full appeal.
 Plenty of players get noticed because they are the first of something.
 They do not all stay relevant.
-Kremer did because he turned the symbolic first into a real big-league workload.
+Kremer did because he turned the symbolic first into a major-league workload.

 He helped make Team Israel's baseball identity feel legitimate

 That line gets at something larger than tournament participation.
 Team Israel has long occupied an unusual place in baseball: visible enough to attract curiosity, small enough that outsiders sometimes treat it as a novelty act.
 Kremer helped harden that image into something sturdier.
-He gave the team a pitcher with real major league innings, not just heritage or aspiration.
+He gave the team a pitcher with major-league innings, not heritage or aspiration alone.

 That matters for Jewish baseball culture in the United States too.
 For decades, the standard reference points were old names and old memories.
 Kremer helped pull the conversation forward.